 Discussions have been facilitated by AFIRE directors Jerry Clarito and Arnold de Villa, who both attended a facilitation training workshop co-sponsored by the Illinois Humanities Council and the Project on Civic Reflection last summer.
 Civic reflection provided important support to AFIRE’s organizational development and has become part of AFIRE’s culture.

 Cambodian Association of Illinois

 The Albany Park Neighborhood Council (APNC) is a grassroots community organization that unites youth and adults from Albany Park and surrounding communities to address issues of social, economic and racial justice.
-Since its founding in 2000 APNC has engaged over 10,000 community residents in its organizing efforts to improve the quality of public education, preserve affordable housing, increase access to affordable and quality health care, promote the rights of the undocumented and increase youth employment and programming opportunities for young people.
+Since its founding in 2000, APNC has engaged more than 10,000 community residents in its organizing efforts to improve the quality of public education, preserve affordable housing, increase access to affordable and quality health care, promote the rights of the undocumented and increase youth employment and programming opportunities for young people.

 Council of Islamic Organizations of Greater Chicago